 Postdoctoral researcher, Counting as a Human Being in the Era of Computational Law (COHUBICOL), Law, Science, Technology & Society (LSTS), Vrije Universiteit Brussel (2019 – present) Foundational research in computational law, developing a new hermeneutics between legal theory and theoretical computer science with the goal of retaining (and reshaping, if necessary) the central tenets of the rule of law.

 Research and teaching assistant, University of Strathclyde (2016 – 2018) Taught sessions on the LLM module “Privacy, Crime and Security” as part of the Internet Law and Policy programme at Strathclyde.
 Topics included privacy theory, user rights under the GDPR, and algorithmic accountability.
 Assisted Prof. Lilian Edwards on a variety of projects.

 Research assistant, UK Copyright and Creative Economy Centre (CREATe), University of Edinburgh (2013 – 2015) Assisted Prof. Burkhard Schafer on the project ‘Self-enforcing IP Law: Life after DRM’.

 Technical consultant, Scottish Law Commission (2011 – present)

-Technical Editor, SCRIPTed (2013 – present) I handle all aspects of the journal’s digital publishing workflow, from Word templating to issue launches.
+Technical Editor, SCRIPTed (2013 – 2023) I handled all aspects of the journal’s digital publishing workflow, from Word templating to issue launches.
 I designed the journal’s website and re-designed the back-end publishing workflow to be more user- and M2M-friendly in order to reduce human error, improve the efficiency of the publishing process, and to integrate better with other metadata platforms and tools as well as social media (e.g. DOI, Google Scholar, Dublin Core, Open Graph).